Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Look for accommodation in Kranjska Gora.

-Days 7 and 8: Pokljuka Plateau and Lake Bled
+Days 7-9: Pokljuka Plateau and Lake Bled

-Your Slovenia Road Trip continues east to the hidden gem Pokljuka, an alpine plateau located in Triglav National Park, between Bohinj and Bled.
+Your Slovenia road trip continues east to the hidden gem Pokljuka, an alpine plateau located in Triglav National Park, between Bohinj and Bled.

 Explore Pokljuka Plateau